Leverett Saltonstall: Early years

+He graduated from Harvard Law School in 1917.
+While at Harvard Law, he married Alice Wesselhoeft of Jaffrey, New Hampshire.
+They had six children.

-Military service and entry into politics
+Military service and early political career

 After graduation, Saltonstall entered the United States Army.
 He served as a first lieutenant in the 301st Field Artillery Regiment in the 76th Division in World War I, spending six months in France.
 He was discharged in 1919, and then entered the law firm of his uncle.

 Saltonstall, a socially progressive Republican, entered politics as an alderman in Newton, Massachusetts, serving from 1920 to 1922, while simultaneously serving as second assistant district attorney of Middlesex County under his uncle, Endicott Peabody Saltonstall, from 1921 to 1922.
 He was elected to the Massachusetts House of Representatives that same year; there he rose to the position of Speaker of the House, which he held from 1929 to 1937.

 In 1930 Saltonstall became a compatriot of the Massachusetts Society of the Sons of the American Revolution.

 Governor of Massachusetts

 In 1936, Saltonstall decided to seek the Republican nomination for Governor of Massachusetts.
 In the party convention, conservative forces prevailed in securing the nomination for John W. Haigis.
 Saltonstall's friends were able to engineer his nomination for lieutenant governor.
 Both Haigis and Saltonstall were defeated by their Democratic rivals, although Saltonstall's margin of defeat, just over 7,000 votes, was small enough to merit a recount; he demurred.
 He ran again for governor two years later, and won a decisive victory over former Boston Mayor James Michael Curley, who had been involved in a bruising Democratic primary fight against the incumbent Charles F. Hurley.

 He was reelected in 1940 and 1942; the 1940 election win was by an extremely narrow margin.
 During his tenure, Saltonstall mediated a Teamsters strike, reduced taxes, and retired 90 percent of the state's debt.
 He served as president of the National Governors Association from 1943 to 1944.
 In 1944, he also served as the fifth president of the Council of State Governments.